hermangroup/docs/introduction/how-to-buy.rst

   https://wazirx.com

-  WazirX is an Indian exchange offering DASH trading against BTC and USDT, and funding in the Indian Rupee (INR).
+  WazirX is an Indian exchange offering HISTORIA trading against BTC and USDT, and funding in the Indian Rupee (INR).

 Coinsquare